-A world without internet?
+A world without internet technology?
 Nowadays, this would almost be like a world without electricity – both seem completely unimaginable.
 This is why most people take the internet for granted, using it daily, without really thinking about it.

-However, in order to understand how internet technology is enabling the Internet of Things (IoT), a major innovation that will fundamentally change our world and also the way we pay.
-That’s why it is worth to take a closer look.
+However, let’s take a closer look how internet technology is enabling the Internet of Things (IoT), a major innovation that will fundamentally change our world and also the way we pay.

 Internet technology – the three layers enabling the modern world